FREQUENTLY ASKED QUESTIONS

 My go-to brands of gouache are Da Vinci & Holbein Acryla; my favorite acrylic to work with is Liquitex Heavy Body.

 Where can I find prints of your work?

 I have prints of some pieces here in my shop – and am happy to do custom prints of pieces you may not see for sale there.

 Do you sell any of your work wholesale?

 Yes!
-I currently sell cards, posters, prints, tote bags, postcards & patches wholesale.
+I currently sell prints, tote bags, postcards, stickers, patches & pins wholesale.
 Click here to see a list of retailers that currently carry my work along with a contact form to request wholesale info.